-The Kentucky United Methodist Homes for Children and Youth serves a similar purpose as it did when it was established in 1871…that is to help children and families who are suffering to receive healing and hope.
+The Kentucky United Methodist Children's Homes serves a similar purpose as it did when it was established in 1871…that is to help children and families who are suffering to receive healing and hope.
 All of this is possible because years ago, compassionate Christians united to help women and children who were thrown into desperate situations.
 With the economic downturn after September 11 and state funding cuts, our United Methodist Children's Homes need more private resources than ever before.
 Relying heavily on the generous support of the United Methodist Church Members throughout Kentucky and beyond.
 We are able to provide specialized services to Kentucky’s children, youth and families.

 Mary Kendall Campus